Residency for Tuition Purposes: All Policies & Exceptions

 - Consular agents

-- For immediate family members, a copy of the foreign service member’s most recent federal tax return verifying they claimed the applying student as a married filing tax signee or a tax dependent
+- For immediate family members, a copy of the foreign service member’s federal tax return filing from most recently completed tax year verifying they claimed the applying student as a married filing tax signee or a tax dependent

 *Members of a qualifying federal service means a member of the: